open-source-uc/awesome-uc/readme-en.md

 ## Projects

-Projects created to facilitate process university processes.
+Projects created to facilitate university processes.

 - [directUC](https://github.com/wachunei/directUC) - Web extension for logging in to different services of the UC.
 - [UCalendar](https://github.com/open-source-uc/ucalendar) - Web app that obtains the schedule of BuscaCursos to use it in Google Calendar.